compulab-yokneam/meta-bsp-imx8mp/Documentation/linux_kenel_build.md

 ### Yocto devtool method

-Use this method in order to modify and create the linux-compulab in the Yocto environment.<br>
+Use this method in order to modify and compile the linux-compulab kernel in the Yocto environment.<br>

 * Get back to the build environment:<br>
 In order to use the already created build environment issue these commands: